1A (radio program)

 1A is an American radio talk show produced by WAMU in Washington, D.C., and distributed nationally by NPR (National Public Radio).
 The show debuted on January 2, 2017, and airs on more than 340 NPR member stations in 35 states, Washington, D.C., and the U.S. Virgin Islands.
-It is also broadcast on Sirius XM channel 122 several times each weekday.
+It is also broadcast on SiriusXM channel 122 several times each weekday.
 Jenn White is the current host.

 Journalist Joshua Johnson served as the program's host from 2017 to 2019, before leaving to join MSNBC.
 Following his departure, Todd Zwillich took over as interim host in January 2020, and was later succeeded by Sasha-Ann Simons in April.
 Celeste Headlee also served as an interim guest host.
 On May 7, 2020, WAMU announced Jenn White as the new permanent host of 1A, beginning in July.

 Format

 1A is divided into two one-hour segments, each focusing on a topic for the hour, with one or more guests who are authorities on that topic.
 Most often, it is an issue in the news, but occasionally, it might deal with pop culture and entertainment.
 1A invites listeners to share their opinions and comments via texts and Twitter, which the host will read.
 The show rarely takes phone calls, although it sometimes asks in advance for vocal comments via a voice app.
 At the end of each week, the show presents "The Friday News Roundup".
 Usually, three guest journalists are invited to participate in a review of that week's major news stories.
 The first hour covers domestic news, and the second hour covers international stories.
 Several stations air a one-hour curated version of the program, produced daily, intended for broadcast in an afternoon or evening time slot.

 The show debuted on 169 stations in January 2017, and by March of that year, it had expanded to over 200 stations.

 The program's title refers to the First Amendment to the United States Constitution.